ngchinchia/serverless-rest-api/README.md

 bash
 Copy code
 npm install
-Deploy the serverless API:

-bash
-Copy code
-serverless deploy
 :package: Commands
-Run the project locally:
+To deploy the API using AWS Serverless Framework:

 bash
 Copy code
-serverless offline
-Deploy the project to AWS:
+sls deploy
+To test the API locally:

 bash
 Copy code
-serverless deploy
+sls offline
-Remove the service from AWS:
+To remove the API from AWS:

 bash
 Copy code
-serverless remove
+sls remove
 :wrench: Development
-:notebook: Pre-Requisites
-Node.js (v14 or later)
-Serverless Framework (npm install -g serverless)
-AWS Account with appropriate permissions for deploying Lambda functions and other resources AWS CLI configured for your local environment
-:nut_and_bolt: Development Environment
-Fork and clone the repository.

-Install dependencies:

-bash
-Copy code
-npm install
-Run the API locally:

-bash
-Copy code
-serverless offline
-Access the API via http://localhost:3000.

-:triangular_ruler: Architecture
-This project follows a variation of the Model-View-Controller (MVC) design pattern adapted for a serverless environment.
-The components are organized to promote a clear separation of concerns:

-Controller: Handles incoming HTTP requests and directs them to the appropriate service methods.
-Service: Contains the business logic and validation, processing data before it reaches the repository.
-Repository: Manages data persistence, interacting with the database to perform CRUD operations.
-Model: Defines the data structures and schemas used throughout the application.
-Handler: Serves as the entry point for AWS Lambda functions, integrating with the Serverless framework.
 :file_folder: File Structure
 bash
 Copy code
 function/
-└── userFunction/
+├── userFunction/
-    ├── controller.mjs   # Handles API request logic
+│   ├── controller.mjs      # Handles API requests
-    ├── service.mjs      # Business logic for data processing
+│   ├── service.mjs         # Business logic for data submission and retrieval
-    ├── repository.mjs   # Database interaction (SQL/NoSQL)
+│   ├── repository.mjs      # Interacts with the database (DynamoDB)
-    ├── model.mjs        # Data model for user data schema
+│   ├── model.mjs           # Data schema and validation
-    └── handler.mjs      # Entry point for Lambda functions
+│   └── handler.mjs         # Lambda handler for serverless functions
+└── serverless.yml          # Serverless framework configuration
-No	File Name	Role
+No	File Name	Description
-1	controller.mjs	Controller: Manages HTTP requests and responses, interacts with the service layer 2	service.mjs	Service: Implements business logic, validation, and calls the repository methods 3	repository.mjs	Repository: Handles all database interactions (CRUD operations) 4	model.mjs	Model: Defines data schemas and structures used in the application 5	handler.mjs	Handler: Entry point for Lambda functions, routes requests to the appropriate controller
+1	controller.mjs	Handles API requests and forwards them to service layer 2	service.mjs	Contains business logic for data submission/retrieval 3	repository.mjs	Handles database interaction (DynamoDB) 4	model.mjs	Defines the data schema and validation rules 5	handler.mjs	Serverless function entry point (Lambda)
 :hammer: Build
-To build and deploy the project to AWS:
+To deploy the API:

-Deploy using Serverless Framework:
+Configure AWS credentials.
+Run the following command:
 bash
 Copy code
-serverless deploy
+sls deploy
-Access the deployed API via the API Gateway URL provided after deployment.
+After deployment, the API URL will be available in the console.

-:lock: Security
+:closed_lock_with_key: Security
-Security features implemented in the API:

-Input Validation: All input data is validated server-side to ensure integrity and avoid common attacks.
-Rate Limiting: AWS API Gateway is configured with rate limiting to protect against DDoS attacks.
-Encryption: Sensitive data is transmitted over HTTPS and stored encrypted in the database.
+Encryption: Data submitted through the API is encrypted during transmission and stored securely in DynamoDB.
+Validation: Server-side validation ensures that only valid data is accepted.
+Rate Limiting: Prevents DDoS attacks by limiting the number of API calls.
-Sanitization: Inputs are sanitized to prevent SQL injection and XSS attacks.
+Best Practices: Following OWASP security guidelines to prevent vulnerabilities like SQL Injection, XSS, and CSRF.
-CSRF Protection: Implemented CSRF tokens or use of same-origin policies to protect against CSRF attacks.
-Notifications: An email notification is sent upon successful data submission.
 :cherry_blossom: Community
+:fire: Contribution
-We encourage contributions!
+We welcome contributions!
 Here's how you can get involved:

-:fire: Contribution
-Report Issues: Use the issues tracker to report bugs.
+Report a bug: Submit a bug report here.
-Feature Requests: Suggest new features via this link.
+Request a feature: Suggest new features here.
-Pull Requests: Create pull requests to address issues or propose new features.
-:cactus: Branches
-main: The production-ready branch.
-develop: The active development branch for new features and fixes.
-:exclamation: Guideline
-Follow clean code principles and serverless best practices.
-Ensure unit and integration tests are included for new functionality.
-Keep security considerations in mind when making changes.
-Adhere to the MVC design pattern conventions used in this project.
-:question: FAQ
-How does the MVC pattern apply in a serverless architecture?

-In this project, the MVC components are adapted to fit serverless functions:

-Model: Data schemas and models used by the application.
-View: Since this is an API, the "View" is represented by the HTTP responses.
-Controller: Manages incoming requests and interacts with services.
-Service: Contains the business logic, acting as an intermediary between controllers and repositories.
-Repository: Handles data persistence.
-How do I ensure secure data transmission?

-All API endpoints use HTTPS, and sensitive data is encrypted both in transit and at rest.

-What database can I use with this project?

-You can choose between SQL databases like Amazon RDS (MySQL, PostgreSQL) or NoSQL databases like DynamoDB, depending on your data requirements.
+Create a pull request: Fork the repository, make changes, and submit a pull request.
 :page_facing_up: Resources
+AWS Lambda Documentation
 Serverless Framework Documentation
-AWS Lambda Documentation
-AWS API Gateway Documentation
+DynamoDB Documentation
-Understanding MVC Architecture
 :star2: Credit/Acknowledgment
-This project is inspired by the need for secure data handling in modern applications.
-Special thanks to all contributors for their suggestions and improvements.
+Special thanks to the open-source community for their libraries and contributions.
+This project is built using the Serverless Framework.
 :lock: License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE.md file for more details.